Ellen Cohen

-Ellen Cohen is a Canadian American politician based in Houston.
+Ellen Cohen is a Canadian American politician.
 She was a Democratic member of the Texas House of Representatives from District 134 from 2007 to 2011 and later a member of the Houston City Council.

 Personal life and career

+Cohen was raised in Cleveland, Ohio.
+In 1966 she moved to Montreal, her husband's hometown, and raised her two children there.
+During her time in Montreal, she was diagnosed with breast cancer.
+This led her to found Reach to Recovery of Canada, a self-help post-mastectomy group.

-Shortly after moving to Houston, Cohen began serving as executive director of the American Jewish Committee.
+In 1977, she and her husband moved to Houston.
+She served as the executive director of the American Jewish Committee from 1980 to 1990.

-For 18 years, she served as President and CEO of the Houston Area Women's Center, which is dedicated to eliminating domestic and sexual violence.
+For 18 years, from 1990 to 2007, she served as President and CEO of the Houston Area Women's Center, which is dedicated to eliminating domestic and sexual violence.
 In that capacity she managed a $6.2 million budget and a 120-person staff, serving over 6,000 women, children, and men.

 Cohen also serves or has served on the Boards of Congregation Beth Israel; Faith Trust Institute; American Jewish Committee; American Leadership Forum; Houston Area Adult Protective Services and the National Violence Against Women Advisory Task Force.
 Cohen is also a former President of Leadership Houston and the board of the Medical Center Hospital.